kazuto-matayoshi/huv-tmp/wp/wp-content/plugins/duplicate-post/readme.txt

 Duplicate Post has many useful settings to customize its behavior and restrict its use to certain roles or post types.
 Check out the extensive documentation on [the plugin's site](https://duplicate-post.lopo.it).

 **If you're a plugin developer**, I suggest you to read the [Developer's Guide](https://duplicate-post.lopo.it/docs/developers-guide/) to ensure compatibility between your plugin(s) and mine.
 Feel free to [contact me](https://duplicate-post.lopo.it/contact) so we can keep in touch and collaborate.

+Duplicate Post does not collect any information outside your WordPress installation, therefore it's 100% GDPR compliant.

 Thanks for all the suggestions, bug reports, translations and donations, they're frankly too many to be listed here!